MohammedAnaf12/detoxlife/README.md

 Application - Under Construction

-Warning: It is a startup website owned by DetoxLife and not available for commercial or any other use.
+Warning: It is a startup website owned by DetoxLife team and not available for commercial or any other use.